(Originally Posted November 2011)

 It was Veterans Day, and Paul Griffin was marching on the sidewalk of State Road 54 outside the Medical Center of Trinity, which is anticipating an opening by the end of this year.

 Griffin is the night maintenance technician at Community Hospital and has worked there for 21 years.
-New Port Richey-based Community Hospital is moving most of its services into the Medical Center of Trinity.
-HCA owns both the old hospital and its replacment in Trinity.
+New Port Richey-based Community Hospital is closing soon.
+HCA owns both Community Hospital and Medical Center of Trinity.

 The union that represents local hospital support staff convened the “informational picket” to let the community know its complaints about wage increases that aren’t high enough and a base pay cap that is affecting older workers.